Paolo Imbalzano

 ILF neurofeedback in Reading

-For some clients, psychotherapy can be supported by ILF neurofeedback, a gentle, non-invasive form of brain training that helps the brain improve its own self-regulation.
+For some clients, psychotherapy is helped by ILF neurofeedback, a non-invasive form of brain training that supports the brain’s capacity for self-regulation.

-This can be particularly helpful when the system remains highly reactive, easily overwhelmed, or unable to settle into sleep or rest.
+It can be useful when the system is very reactive, easily overwhelmed, unable to settle, or persistently disrupted in sleep or rest.

 ILF neurofeedback is not a separate psychotherapy.
-It is a supportive tool that may help create more stability in the nervous system, making reflection, emotional regulation, and therapeutic work more accessible.
+It is a supportive tool that can sometimes make reflection and therapeutic work more accessible.

-Sessions are offered in person in Shinfield, near Reading.
+Sessions are offered in person in Shinfield, Reading.

 ILF neurofeedback ›